-Our material costs represented 47% of our consolidated revenues for Fiscal 2017.
-Unanticipated increases in raw material requirements or prices, as well as changes in supplier availability or supplier consolidation, could increase production costs and adversely affect profitability as fixed-price contracts may prohibit our ability to charge the customer for the increase in raw material prices.
+Our material costs represented 47% of our consolidated revenues for Fiscal 2018.
+Unanticipated increases in raw material requirements or prices, the imposition of tariffs, and changes in supplier availability or supplier consolidation, could increase production costs and adversely affect profitability as fixed-price contracts may prohibit our ability to charge the customer for the increase in raw material prices.
 We purchase a wide variety of materials and component parts from various suppliers to manufacture our products, including steel, aluminum, copper and various components.
-Our supply base for certain key components and raw materials is limited and may come from a single supplier.
-If we are unable to obtain key components and raw materials from these suppliers, the key components and raw materials may not be readily available from other suppliers or available with acceptable terms.
+Our supply base for certain key components and raw materials may not be readily available from other suppliers or available with acceptable terms.
 Our success depends on our ability to meet customer commitments and could be negatively impacted if a supplier experiences a disruption or discontinuance in their operations.
 The time and effort associated with the selection and qualification of a new supplier and changes in our design and testing to accommodate similar components from other suppliers could be significant.
 Additionally, we rely on certain competitors for key materials used in our products.
 This could negatively impact our ability to manufacture our products if the relationships change or become adversarial.